Direct Answer: Cloud vs. Local Execution

 | Censorship Level | Zero (Self-Hosted) | Zero (Generative) | Verified |

-Audit Metric: We stress-tested “Seam Detection” on 50 generated images across different lighting conditions.
-DreamGF showed zero visible artifacts or blurring around the jawline, which remains the primary failure point in legacy applications.
+Audit Metric: During stress tests for “Seam Detection” across 50 dynamic lighting scenarios, DreamGF demonstrated zero visible artifacts or pixel degradation around the jawline boundary, eliminating the primary failure point found in legacy rendering applications.